mokeyish/gitlab-svgs/README.md

 ## Adding icons or illustrations

+- If you're adding a third-party logo or trademark, refer to [this section](#adding-third-party-logos-or-trademarks).
 - Make sure you have the latest from the `main` branch in your local copy of the **gitlab-svgs** repository, then create a new local branch.
   ```bash
   # Retrieve the latest updates